How To Spend 24 Hours in Las Vegas

 Morning moments

 The heat in Las Vegas can be stifling.
 Indeed, USAtoday.com reported record highs just this past summer.
 So, one of the best ideas if you have a mind to walk about and explore the city is to do it in the morning –– before that searing sun gets too high in the sky.
-As an added bonus, there are also fewer people in the earlier hours, making it a little easier to explore freely.

-Morning is arguably the best time to hit the pool, too, if you want a swim.
+Morning is arguably the best time to hit the pool if you want a swim.
 When the sun is beating down later in the day, the poolside will be awash with people wanting to cool down, meaning there’s limited space (and it’s all just a bit less pleasant).
-But rest assured, there’s something special about getting to one of the Vegas pools when you actually have some space to swim around.
-From the Garden of the Gods at Caesars Palace to the regal waters at the Bellagio, this city’s pools are incredible.

 Afternoon adventure

-As mentioned, the afternoon sun is scorching.
-But the just makes this the perfect time to hit the casinos and event centers where the air conditioning is powerful and welcoming.
-In the casinos of Las Vegas is also where you might bump into a famous face or two.
 Some of the world’s top poker players live within the city limits, and you can spot them taking in some practice in the casinos up and down the Strip.
-As stated on Poker.org, the card game remains one of the world’s most popular pastimes, and some of the locations for it in Vegas are absolutely worth a visit.
-To name just a few, you may want to check out the poker area at the Rio (which has hosted the World Series of Poker for years) or the Legends Room at the Bellagio (though you’d better bring your “A” game).
+As stated on Poker.org, the card game remains one of the world’s most popular pastimes, and some of the locations for it in Vegas are worth a visit.

-If you do happen to visit the Bellagio, there are also lovely botanical gardens to explore, full of wonderful plants and topiaries.
-If you like your air-conditioned entertainment a little more suspense thrilled, however, you might also consider a more interactive attraction like one of the escape rooms dotted around the city –– where you can solve a murder mystery, avoid a wild west shootout, and more.
+If you like your air-conditioned entertainment a little more suspense thrilled, however, you might also consider a more interactive attraction like one of the escape rooms dotted around the city .
+There you can solve a murder mystery, avoid a Wild West shootout, and solve multiple puzzles.

 Evening entertainment